stephenw6888/api-independent-study/entries/entry#2-Java-Study.md

 <li><a href = "https://www.codecademy.com/courses/learn-java/lessons/object-oriented-programming/exercises/object-oriented-overview?action=resume_content_item">Object-Oriented Java</a><br></li>

 <p>For the second week before Spring Break, I began to learn Object-Oriented Java on Saturday and completed the lessons by Sunday afternoon.
-I learned how to create the class with the voicd and attempt to learn about "public" variable.</p>
+I learned how to create the class with the void and attempt to learn about "public" variable.</p>

 <ol>